There is currently no cure for diabetes. However, research on the prevention, management, and possible cure of diabetes is ongoing.

 Participate in research

-We often receive requests to contact people registered with the NDSS or to access data from researchers and non-government bodies to assist with research or to plan for services for people with diabetes.
+We often receive requests to recruit people registered with the NDSS or to access NDSS data from researchers, universities and government and non-government bodies to assist them with research projects or to plan for the emerging needs of people with diabetes.

 With the current Coronavirus (COVID-19) pandemic the Department of Health has advised that all research requests to contact people registered with the National Diabetes Services Scheme (NDSS) are postponed until further notice.